chaaland/chaaland.github.io/_drafts/2020-12-01-lagrange-duality.md

 This function is called the _Lagrangian_ .<sup>[1](#footnote1)</sup> Notice that allowing $$\lambda < 0$$ would not approximate the original objective well since violations of the constraint could potentially yield better values of the objective than if the constraint were satisfied.

 For this reason, we restrict $$\lambda \ge 0$$.
 In this way, violations of the constraint produce larger/worse values of the objective.
 Larger violations produce larger penalties to the objective.
 Conversely, satisfying the constraint produces lower/better values of the objective.
-Contrast this with the hard constraint where any size violation of the constraint resulted in an infinite objective and satisfying the constraint left the objective unaltered.
+Contrast this with the hard constraint where any size violation of the constraint results in an infinite objective and satisfying the constraint leaves the objective unaltered.
 It is worth repeating that the Lagrangian is only an approximation of the original objective, and a crude one at that.

 The following shows a plot for various positive Lagrange multipliers overlayed on the original optimisation problem.
 It should be clear from figure 2 that Lagrangians (in purple) are hardly great approximations of the hard constraint formulation (in green) for any value of $$\lambda$$.